cameliawilliams23/AI-PM-Projects/README.md

 Example of a generated task list

-4️⃣ Instruct the AI to Work Through Tasks (and Mark Completion) To ensure methodical progress and allow for verification, we'll use process-task-list.mdc.
+4️⃣ Instruct the AI to Work Through Tasks (and Mark Completion) To ensure methodical progress and allow for verification, we'll use process-task-list-june25.mdc.
 This command instructs the AI to focus on one task at a time and wait for your go-ahead before moving to the next.

-Create or ensure you have the process-task-list.mdc file accessible.
+Create or ensure you have the process-task-list-june25.mdc file accessible.

 In Cursor's Agent chat, tell the AI to start with the first task (e.g., 1.1):

-Please start on task 1.1 and use @process-task-list.mdc (Important: You only need to reference @process-task-list.mdc for the first task.
+Please start on task 1.1 and use @process-task-list-june25.mdc (Important: You only need to reference @process-task-list-june25.mdc for the first task.
 The instructions within it guide the AI for subsequent tasks.)

 The AI will attempt the task and then prompt you to review.

-Example of starting on a task with process-task-list.mdc
+Example of starting on a task with process-task-list-june25.mdc

 5️⃣ Review, Approve, and Progress ✅
 As the AI completes each task, you review the changes.